My boy still wears his coat to bed in case we have to flee another deadly earthquake in the night

 Mustafa counts himself lucky following the 7.8 magnitude quake; his elderly and disabled neighbours weren’t able to get out as easily.

-The building next door – damaged by the first tremors – collapsed and 37 people lost their lives.
+The building next door, which was damaged by the first tremors,collapsed and 37 people lost their lives.

 50,783 were killed in Turkey and at least 5,900 in Syria – making it the deadliest earthquake globally since Haiti in 2010.
 Around 300,000 buildings, including blocks of flats, hospitals and schools, were destroyed, alongside vital infrastructure.